AlumierMD Acne Clarifying Cleanser

 Oryza Sativa Bran Extract contains numerous antioxidants such as ferulic acid.
 Antioxidants help fight free-radical molecules.
 Free-radical molecules are capable of damaging our cells and other genetic material.

-Learn more about Oryza Sativa Bran ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Oryza Sativa Bran ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.